-A Rusty Giuliani Returns To the Courtroom on Trump's Behalf
+A rusty Giuliani returns to the courtroom on Trump's behalf

-WILLIAMSPORT, Pa. — Representing a client inside a courtroom for the first time in nearly three decades, Rudy Giuliani showed some rust as he tried to make the case that President Donald Trump has been robbed of reelection.
+WILLIAMSPORT, Pa.
+(AP) — Rudy Giuliani, representing a client inside a courtroom for the first time in nearly three decades, showed some rust as he tried to make the case that President Donald Trump has been robbed of reelection.

-- He forgot which judge he was talking to and threw around wild, unsupported accusations about a nationwide conspiracy by Democrats to steal the election

-- Opposing lawyers asked U.S. District Judge Matthew Brann to throw out the case, calling the evidence cited “at best, garden-variety irregularities”

-The former federal prosecutor and New York City mayor, who has taken over Trump's efforts to overturn the election results, entered a courthouse in the small Pennsylvania city of Williamsport on Tuesday with a few dozen Trump supporters cheering him from across the street.
+The former federal prosecutor and New York City mayor, who has taken over Trump's efforts to cast doubt on the election results, entered a courthouse Tuesday in Williamsport, Pennsylvania, with a few dozen Trump supporters cheering him from across the street.

+Not only has no such evidence emerged since Election Day, but the federal government's top election security officials have deemed it the most secure U.S. election ever.
+In Pennsylvania, an Associated Press canvass of county election officials likewise unearthed no significant problems.

-Giuliani needled an opposing lawyer, calling him “the man who was very angry with me, I forgot his name.”
+Nevertheless, Giuliani plowed ahead Tuesday, needling an opposing lawyer by calling him “the man who was very angry with me, I forgot his name.”

 He mistook the judge for a federal judge in a separate Pennsylvania district who rejected a separate Trump campaign case: “I was accused of not reading your opinion and that I did not understand it.”